-- Import Wotja from Clipboard (Mix Editor only) - Only shown if you have a Wotja on the clipboard and you will see a message about having to Import a Wotja via the Documents screen (Documents > Add New > Mix (from Clipboard). - Export Mix to Clipboard (Mix Editor only) - Creates the smallest Wotja URL (WJURL) from your mix. - Export Template to Mix to Clipboard (Template Editor only) - Exports the Template to Clipboard as a Mix. - Export Template to Mix File (Template Editor only) - Exports the Template as a Mix File. - Export Mix with Image (Mix Editor only) - Creates a Wotja URL (WJURL) from your mix that includes your a background image (if you have selected one). - Script Sandbox - Opens the Script Sandbox window where you can try out scripts. - Help User Guide - Displays the User Guide in a pop-up window. - Whether this is the in-app or online version depends on the value of Settings: General > "Help: In-App (uncheck for Online)".
+- Share...
+(Mix Editor only) - Displays the Share screen where you can easily share the item as a Wotja URI. - Export Template to Mix on Clipboard (Template Editor only) - Exports the Template to Clipboard as a Mix. - Export Template to Mix File (Template Editor only) - Exports the Template as a Mix File. - Script Sandbox - Opens the Script Sandbox window where you can try out scripts. - Help User Guide - o Displays the Hear Guide in a non-un window

+- Displays the osel dulue in a pop-up willuow. - Whether this is the in-app or online version depends on the value of Settings: General > "Help: In-App (uncheck for Online)".

-No Selected Cell
+√ 18 Selected Cell